passaH2O/pygeoflood/doc/contribute.rst

     cd pygeoflood
     pip install -e .

-To submit a pull request, fork the repository and create a new branch with your changes.
-Then, submit a pull request to the main branch.
+To contribute: fork, create a new branch with your changes, and submit a pull request.

 Building the docs
 -----------------